 The CPUC has been aggressively setting up number pools.
-Recognizing the the number conservation benefits of the first four pools, the CPUC issued a Proposed Pooling Schedule for 2001, which included a pooling trial for the 510 area code to begin in October 2001.
-The ALJ Ruling solicited comments on the proposed schedule on June 27, 2000, and is currently considering comments parties submitted.
-The CPUC has not issued the final pooling schedule.
+Recognizing the number conservation benefits of the first four pools, the CPUC issued a Pooling Ruling setting up ten pooling trials in 2001, which included a pooling trial for the 619 area code to begin in October 2001.

-2. Improved Number Inventory Management
+1. Improved Number Inventory Management